skyfielders/python-skyfield/skyfield/documentation/examples.rst

-and that the Earth’s equatorial bulge might push even modest elevations at that latitude out farther from the Earth’s center than even a mountaintop in Colorado.
+and that the Earth’s equatorial bulge might push even modest elevations at that latitude out farther from the Earth’s center than a mountaintop in Colorado.

 So I wrote a quick Skyfield script to compare the distance from the Earth’s center